Mary Shelley: The Eternal Dream

 Written by Seth Adrian Romo

 Mary Shelley: The Eternal Dream reads like a love letter to the mother of science fiction.
-With its textured art, intentional design, and use of the color red, this semi-biographical comic gives context to the world that shaped Shelley’s life.
+With its strong prose, clever illustrative style that leverages texture and spots of red, this semi-biographical comic gives context to the world that shaped Shelley’s life.

-Like all lives, readers found out that Shelley’s was one of coincidences.
-The people who happened to connect, the meeting of lovers at just the right time, and the tragedy that warped paths.
+Like all lives, readers learn how Shelley’s was one of coincidences.
+The people who happened to connect, the meeting of lovers at just the right time, and the tragedy that warped paths all worked together to shape the life of Mary Shelley.

-Written by Author Alessandro di Virgilio, illustrated by Manuela Santoni, and translated from Italian to English by Lucy Lenzi, readers are introduced to the life of Mary Shelley, an educated girl who’s boredom and journey stemmed from educated elite and vocal maternal connections.
+Written by Author Alessandro di Virgilio, illustrated by Manuela Santoni, and translated from Italian to English by Lucy Lenzi, readers are introduced to the life of Mary Shelley, an educated girl born from a mother who was vocal about women’s issues, spent much of her youth bored due to the lack of intellectual challenges.
+As she ventured to shape her own life, the different pieces fall into place that encouraged her love of writing.

-This series takes liberties and assumptions of feelings and dreams sprinkled throughout the story, but it’s never done in a way that is farfetched.
-Instead, readers will find themselves experience a deeply intimate retelling of Mary Shelley’s origins to the fateful night she wrote Frankenstein.
+This series takes liberties and assumptions of feelings and dreams sprinkled throughout the story, but it’s never done in a way that is far-fetched.
+Instead, readers will find themselves experiencing a deeply intimate retelling of Mary Shelley’s origins to the fateful night she wrote Frankenstein.

-It’s easy to appreciate how the creators genuinely put love and care into telling Mary’s story—even if it’s not always 100% accurate.
+It’s easy to appreciate how the creators genuinely put love and care into telling Mary Shelley’s story—even if moments fall into the realm of magical realism.

-However, readers who are fans of the famous literary figure or even those curious will find themselves enjoying this slice of life story.
-While it’s filled with love, death, and family drama, it’s also a reminder of the weird ways in which life comes together to bring people to do something special—like the lightning storms that inspired Mary Shelley to write Frankenstein.
+Readers who are fans of the famous literary figure or even those curious will find themselves enjoying this slice of life story.
+It’s filled with love, death, and family drama, and a reminder of the weird ways in which life comes together to bring people to do something special—like the fateful storms that kept Mary Shelley inside allowing her to become inspired to write Frankenstein.

 Next